 Bass fishing is one of the most popular forms of angling in the world.
-It is both exciting and intriguing as there are literally thousands of different types of approaches you can have to catching bass depending on when and where you fish.
+It is exciting and intriguing as there are thousands of different approaches you can have to catching bass depending on when and where you fish.

 There are also thousands of different kinds of bass fishing lures and it’s important that you have a deep knowledge and understanding of how to effectively use these lures in order to maximize your chance of catching bass with them.